Human Motion Transfer with 3D Constraints and Detail Enhancement: Experiments

+\sytneww{To demonstrate the effect of post-processing facial enhancement, we illustrate a pair of results with and without facial enhancement, denoted as \textbf{w/ FE} and \textbf{w/o FE}, respectively.
+Moreover, we also evaluate a baseline method, denoted as \textbf{Closest FE}, which is based on direct retrieval (i.e., enhancing the facial image by searching for the closest facial embedding in the latent space), instead of our retrieval-and-interpolation approach.
+The comparisons are illustrated in Fig.~\ref{fig:face_enhancement}.}

-\subsubsection{User evaluation}
+\subsubsection{User Evaluation}

-We also conduct a user study to measure the human perceptual quality for cross-subject transfer results.
-In our experiments, we compare videos generated by vid2vid, Chan \etal, Liquid Warping GAN and our method.
-Specifically, we show to volunteers a series of videos by each of the methods at the resolution of $1024 \times 512$, and the volunteers are given unlimited time to make responses.
-50 distinct participants are involved and each of them is asked to select: 1) the clearest result with rich details; 2) the most temporally stable result; and 3) the overall best result.
-As shown in Table~\ref{table3}, our method is more realistic, with richer details and with better temporal stability in comparison with other methods.
+We also conduct\hbmajor{ed} a user study to measure the human perceptual quality for cross-subject transfer results.
+In our experiments, we compared videos generated by vid2vid, the method of Chan \etal, Liquid Warping GAN, and our method.
+Specifically, we showed to volunteers a series of videos by each of the methods at the resolution of $1024 \times 512$. \hbmajor{We invited 50 participants for this study.} \hbmajor{Without any time limit}, each of them \hbmajor{was} asked to select among results from the four approaches: 1) the clearest result with rich details; 2) the temporally most stable result; and 3) the overall best result.
+As shown in Table~\ref{table3}, our method \hbmajor{leads to more realistic results}, with richer details and with better temporal stability in comparison with other methods.